Talks and presentations

 August 02, 2024

-Talk, Alex H. Williams lab meeting, Flatiron Institute, New York, NY, USA
+Invited talk, Alex H. Williams lab meeting, Flatiron Institute, New York, NY, USA

 There is growing interest in the geometric analyses of representations in biological and artificial neural systems.
 Generally, these analyses do not consider the stochastic nature of the representations.
 Here, we use differential geometry to analyze the geometry of response statistics in a simple ideal observer model to naturalistic images across different visual tasks.
 We find that different information geometric structures are required for different analysis goals.
 Slides